 1. Do you follow industry standards and best practices?

 While there’s no definitive managed service provider handbook to measure an MSP against, they should be able to answer this question with confidence and provide examples.
-Do they follow industry news, attend partner conferences, or keep up with best practices on Spiceworks?
+Do they follow industry news, attend partner conferences, or keep up with best practices?
 Ask for insight into how they handle sensitive business information, how they structure their scope of work or how they stay up-to-date with the latest technology advancements.